snehil/CovidVaccineTwitterBotIndia/README.md

-# Twitter Bot for Covid Vaccine Notifications (India)
+# AWS based Twitter Bot for Covid Vaccine Notifications (India)

 This project houses some code to quickly stand-up a Twitter bot that users can subscribe to get Covid vaccine availability notifications.